Search our database collection through a convenient A - Z list.

 Learn how to find ebooks and audiobooks at the library and use Overdrive to download them for FREE to your tablet, ereader, smartphone, or computer.
 We will also show you how to use our new service to download digital magazines.
 Bring your device, library card and questions!
 Please register in advance by calling (970) 453-3544 and plan to arrive a little early as doors to the library lock at 7 pm.

-The Main Library in the Frisco County Commons Building will be closed as we prepare for renovations to begin.
+The Main Library in the Frisco County Commons Building will be closed for February as we finish renovations and unpack the collection.
 We have curbside pickup available during this time, just call 970-668-4138.
-We will reopen in the Buffalo Mtn Room in the County Commons on September 7th to offer material hold pickup, printing, copying and a small new book selection for check out.
+The meeting rooms in the County Commons are also closed at this time.
+Stay tuned for grand opening information in March!

 Colorado is a special place that has its own pride and identity.
 From the high forests of the Rocky Mountains to the open expanses of the Great Plains - it's our beautiful home that we share with amazing wildlife.
 In this program, learn what makes Colorado's habitats such a great place for some of our feathered, scaly, and slimy neighbors.
 Also, meet some animal ambassadors that are true Colorado Natives!
 This program will take place outside and is appropriate for children of all ages, up to 5th grade.
 No registration is required.